kiwi0fruit/jats/README.md

 So To.dom.entp. would have dominant drive of spontaneous proactivity concerning systems.

-More thought experiments on non-standard dominant functions is [here](http://danidin.ucoz.net/index/zazerkalnaja_socionika/0-56).
+More thought experiments on non-standard dominant functions is [here](https://translate.google.ru/translate?hl=ru&sl=ru&tl=en&u=http%3A%2F%2Fdanidin.ucoz.net%2Findex%2Fzazerkalnaja_socionika%2F0-56&sandbox=1) (Autotranslated.
+And [original in Russian](http://danidin.ucoz.net/index/zazerkalnaja_socionika/0-56)).

 Worth noting that non-standard dominant functions do not require abstract static-dynamic functions.
 Underlying cognitive functions can actually have EI and PJ roots in them that make some combination manifestations more common.
 For example if NS functions stem from some more ancient instinctual subsystem of the brain.
 And TF stem from more young and impuls-controlling subsystem.
 But the brain can be flexible enough to be PE temperament that is more instinctual but actually have dominant To. that's from the impuls-controlling subsystem.
 Like Npe. part is a thin proxy to the Tpe.